Learning collision operators from plasma phase space data using differentiable simulators: Conclusions

-The authors would like to thank S. Degen, G. Guttormsen, V. Decyk, and I. Kaganovich for valuable discussions.
-The authors acknowledge the OSIRIS Consortium, consisting of UCLA, University of Michigan, and IST (Portugal) for the use of the OSIRIS 4.0 framework.
-Simulations and machine learning workloads were performed in Deucalion (Portugal) within FCT Masers in Astrophysical Plasmas (MAPs) I.P project 2024.11062.CPCA.A3, FCT Machine-learned closures for plasma simulations I.P project 2024.12682.CPCA.A1, and EuroHPC proposal No. EHPC-DEV-2025D02-069.
-This work was supported by the FCT (Portugal) Grants No. 2022.13261.BD, No. 2022.02230.PTDC (X-MASER), and No. UIDB/FIS/50010/2020-PESTB 2020-23, and by the National Science Foundation Grant No. PHY-2108089.
-DC research visit to the UCLA was sponsored by a Fulbright Grant for Research with the support of FCT and by the Mani L. Bhaumik Institute for Theoretical Physics at UCLA.
+Simulations and machine learning workloads were performed in Deucalion (Portugal) within the FCT I.P. project Masers in Astrophysical Plasmas (MAPs, P.B.)
+2024.11062.CPCA.A3, FCT I.P. project Machine-learned closures for plasma simulations 2024.12682.CPCA.A1 (D.C.); and EuroHPC proposal No. EHPC-DEV-2025D02-069 (D.C.).
+This work was supported by the FCT (Portugal) Grants No.~2022.13261.BD (D.C.), No.~2022.02230.PTDC (X-Maser, L.S.), and No.~UIDB/FIS/50010/2020-PESTB 2020-23 (L.S.); and by the National Science Foundation Grant No. PHY-2108089 (E.A.).
+D.C. research visit to the UCLA was sponsored by a Fulbright Grant for Research with the support of FCT and by the Mani L. Bhaumik Institute for Theoretical Physics at UCLA.